-Our aim is to be a school of excellence, to be outstanding in every way.
+Our aim is to be a source of excellence.
 We will provide a vibrant curriculum and learning environment, which will challenge every individual pupil to commit themselves, pursue their goals and in doing so, accomplish them.
-St White's is committed to providing first hand experiences that will inspire curiosity and encourage inquiring minds, with a thirst for knowledge.
+St White's is committed to providing first-hand experiences that will inspire curiosity and encourage inquiring minds, with a thirst for knowledge.
 Success will be valued, shared and celebrated and there will be opportunities for every pupil's talents to be realised.
 Our aim is to promote a loving, caring community, within and beyond our school, in which all our pupils can grow and develop socially.
 In doing so we will support them as they conquer diverse challenges, thus acquiring emotional strength and lifelong skills.